Serebryanskiy/Skin-analyzer/README.md

-# Catificator 2.0: Android application for image classification
+# Skin analyzer : Android application for lesion classification

 Have you ever wondered whether this thing in your house is a cat or not?
 Well, now you can know for sure!